 Mr. Mirer frequently provides pro bono representation to those needing immigration assistance.
 He secured an O-1 extraordinary ability non-immigrant visa for a world renowned ballet dancer from Bolivia to join a U.S. ballet company.
 His work on behalf of the Center for Children’s Advocacy’s immigrant clients prompted the organization to name him as a “Pro Bono Legal Champion.”
 In another case, Mr. Mirer assisted with an appeal to the U.S. Court of Appeals for the Second Circuit to help an individual who is appealing removal from the United States under Convention Against Torture (CAT) protections.

-Mr. Mirer co-authored a chapter concerning worksite compliance in a Matthew Bender publication on labor and employment law.
-He also served as a peer editor for the treatise Business Immigration Law & Practice, published in 2011 by the American Immigration Lawyers Association, and is mentioned in the publication's acknowledgements.
+Mr. Mirer writes regularly on employment and immigration-related matters.
+He co-authored a chapter concerning worksite compliance in a Matthew Bender publication on labor and employment law.
+He also served as a peer editor for the treatise Business Immigration Law & Practice, published by the American Immigration Lawyers Association, and he is mentioned in the publication's acknowledgements.

-Mr. Mirer served as a faculty member for Sterling Educational Services' immigration series in Boston, Hartford, and Long Island.
-He speaks annually for the Connecticut Business & Industry Association and the Connecticut Bar Association on business immigration and related topics.
-He is a Six Sigma Green Belt.
+Mr. Mirer has also served as a faculty member for Sterling Educational Services' immigration series.
+He has presented to the Danbury Chamber of Commerce, Connecticut Business & Industry Association and the Connecticut Bar Association on business immigration and related topics.
+He is Six Sigma Green Belt certified.